jiangmichael1/geocoder_2/Notes.md

 *4/12/23*
 - Axios working to make the Get request
 - Working on queryHelper -> Having an issue where passing the data array retrieved from the request causes an endless loop
+- Built out a helper method to create another table with the queried info
+-